Engel & Völkers

 Broker commission: Reform 2020

-In May 2020, the Federal Cabinet finally discussed the reform of the broker's commission - in the future, sellers and buyers will share the costs of the real estate agent when buying a property.
-The CDU/CSU and SPD have rejected the so-called "buyer principle".
-In particular, the law makes the division of the broker's commission between the buyer and seller of a property, which has not been uniformly regulated in Germany up to now, fairer.
-In the following, we will explain to you exactly which changes are associated with the reform of the commission and why hiring an estate agent now pays off more than ever.
+In May 2020, the Federal Cabinet finally discussed the reform of estate agent commission - since then, sellers and buyers have shared the costs of the estate agent when buying a property.
+This law rejects the so-called ordering principle.
+In particular, the law makes the division of the estate agent's commission between the buyer and seller of a property, which has not been uniformly regulated in Germany to date, fairer.
+In the following, we explain exactly what changes the reform to commission entails and why it now pays off more than ever to commission a real estate agent.

 Who had to pay the broker's commission before 2020?